sarahhetman/sarahhetman/README.md

 ### Hi there 👋🏾
 😄 Pronouns: she/her
-⚡ Fun fact: Simmon Creative is a woman/african american-owned creative firm.
+⚡ Fun fact: I've written 2 books that I am hoping to publlish. 😊

 🌱 I’m currently learning with App Academy.
-📫 How to reach me: hello@simmoncreative.com
+📫 How to reach me: sarahsimmon@outlook.com
-💬 Ask me about Simmon Creative.

 <!--
 **sarahhetman/sarahhetman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.